DmitrySazonov/ka-radio-player/README.md

 ## Player assembly

 The player body is printed on a 3-d printer.
+Models for printing are in the **/stl** folder, select models according to the size of the display.

 For mount used:
 - M2.5x5 mm bolt (8pc) to mount the boards
 - M3x5 mm bolt (4pc) to mount the cap to case